-It’s also important for nonprofits to bring enthusiasm, a passion for growth and a willingness to take on the world’s largest social challenges.
+It’s also important for nonprofits to bring enthusiasm, a passion for growth, and a willingness to take on the world’s largest social challenges.

 Successful nonprofits constantly seek out opportunities to learn and grow everywhere.
 They apply creativity and curiosity to all aspects of organization management.

-The role of a nonprofit organization has always been to create social change and lead way to a better world.
+The role of a nonprofit organization has always been to create social change and lead the way to a better world.
 And that in itself hasn’t changed.

 However, today’s environment is vastly different from that of just a decade or two ago.
 So, nonprofit leaders must adapt and change with the times if they hope to deliver their missions.

-While traditional measures of success still apply – things like financial viability, the number of donations or the number of beneficiaries served – the definition of success has started changing.
+While traditional measures of success still apply – things like financial viability, the number of donations, or the number of beneficiaries served – the definition of success has started changing.